-Figure 5 shows a breakdown of the latency for processing SQMD operation between a client and databases in our distributed database system which is a network of eight PostgreSQL database servers that reside on eight multicore servers respectively.
-The cost in time to access data from the databases distributed over multicore servers has four primary overheads.
+Figure 3 shows a breakdown of the latency for processing SQMD operation between a client and databases in our distributed database system which is a network of eight PostgreSQL database servers that reside on eight physical machines or eight virtual private servers on a machine.
+The cost in time to access data from the distributed databases has four primary overheads.
 The total latency is the sum of transit cost and web service cost.